ryanlorica/processing-element/README.md

 ### NoC
 #### Router
-Every module is configured with a router in and out.
-As the connection between any two modules may or may not be there, every router is of a configurable in:out ratio.
-Each router must be configured
+Every module has a router for I/O.
 #### Links
 Each of the links is equipped with a configurable register chain to facilitate pipelining.
 Every link may also vary in terms of width and bitwidth; *i.e.* it will be width * bitwidth wires wide.
 Link width and bitwidth is automatically set to match the module interfaces.